credify-pte-ltd/Nodejs-Credify-JS-Example/README.md

 #### `POST: /data-provider/user-counts`

-This returns the total count of eligible users that satisfies a specified criteria.
+This returns a total count of eligible users that satisfies a specified criteria.

 [Detailed spec is here](https://developers.credify.one/how-to-use-servicex/be-data-provider.html#user-counts-api).